 To obtain an external review, you must submit your request on the form required by the Office of Patient Protection.
 On this form, you (or your authorized or legal representative) must sign a consent to release your medical information for external review.
 Attached to the form, you must send a copy of the letter of denial that you received from Blue Cross and Blue Shield.
 In addition, you must send the fee required to pay for your portion of the cost of the review.
-The form, as well as the denial letter from Blue Cross and Blue Shield, will tell you about your fee.
-Blue Cross and Blue Shield will be charged the rest of the cost by the Commonwealth of Massachusetts.
+The form, as well as the denial letter from Blue Cross and Blue Shield will be charged the rest of the cost by the Commonwealth of Massachusetts.
 (Your portion of the cost may be waived by the Commonwealth of Massachusetts in the case of extreme financial hardship.)
-If you decide to request an external review, you must file your request within the four months after you receive the denial letter from Blue Cross and Blue Shield.
+If you decide to request an external review, you must file your request within the four months after you receive the denial letter from Blue Cross and Blue Cross and Blue Shield.